 To change the font settings in Gnome, use the appropriate menu item in the Gnome menus.
 The menus differ depending on the OS distribution and version.
-In recent Gnome releases, it is usually: System > Preferences > Appearance, tab Fonts, row Application font
+In recent Gnome releases, it is usually: System > Preferences > Appearance, tab Fonts, row Application font, for the font size continuing with the Details section from the same Fonts tab, then Resolution box for the DPI if needed.

-You can switch to the Metal or Motif Look and Feels by editing the file \${certivity_home}/etc/config/certificates.conf and adding under the option default_options parameter --laf javax.swing.plaf.metal.MetalLookAndFeel.
+You can switch to the Metal or Motif Look and Feels by editing the file \${certivity\home}/etc/config/certificates.conf and option default\options adding under the the parameter --laf javax.swing.plaf.metal.MetalLookAndFeel.